- What are the housing and housing benefit rights of EEA workers and self-employed people?

 Self-employment also includes those who are sellers of the Big Issue (see this case).

 Even where someone has been self-employed but is not working at the moment they may retain the status of a self-employed person and thus retain the right to reside if they are temporarily unable to work as a result of illness or accident.

 These rules do not apply to Croatians in their first year of employment in the UK.
 The European Commission, however, is taking action against the UK government on this which may result in changes.

 Someone is a 'worker' if they perform work which is 'effective and genuine' and not on such a small scale as to be purely 'marginal and ancillary'.

 Work does not have to be full-time or permanent, and it does not have to provide a sufficient income for the subsistence of the worker.
-European case law has found that work for as little as ten hours a week qualifies the person as a worker and this is now reproduced in DWP guidance on workers.
+European case law has found that work for as little as ten hours a week qualifies the person as a worker and this was reproduced in DWP guidance on workers.

 'Effective' means that the work, even if there is no formal contract, is something that is recognisably a labour contract: there is an employer, an employee, and an agreement between them that the worker will perform certain tasks in return for which the employer will pay or offer services (such as free accommodation) or goods.
 Problems occur when the arrangement is between friends or family members and informal, because there may be suspicion that the work is neither effective nor 'genuine'.
 It helps if there is proof that the arrangement includes sanctions if the worker fails to do the work that is agreed.

 The concept of worker must not be interpreted narrowly.
 Any person who performs services under the direction of another person in return for payment falls within the definition provided that the activities are real and genuine and not so small scale as to be regarded as purely marginal and ancillary (see for example this case).